Purposes

 We now find ourselves about 10 years later, and the time is ripe to reinvigorate our Open and Affirming Ministry.
 The astounding number of anti-LGBTQ bills that have been introduced in the last few years attests to the fact that although we’ve taken a few steps forward, we’re now seeing efforts to move the country quite a few paces back.

-This year, we marched in the DC Pride Parade with other churches from the Central Atlantic Conference.
+In 2023, we marched in the DC Pride Parade with other churches from the Central Atlantic Conference.
 We also celebrated Pride Sunday at Little River with great participation from many in our congregation.
 In our fall Tuesday Discussions on Feminist Theology, we read the work of a pioneering lesbian theologian (Mary Daly) as well as bits and pieces from a contemporary queer theologian (Marcella Althaus-Reid).
-This spring, we are planning for Tuesday Discussions of Queer Theology.
+In spring 2024, we held Tuesday Discussions of Queer Theology.

-In the midst of this ONA activity, a number of our members have expressed their desire to get our Open and Affirming Ministry back up and running, specifically to provide community events for LGBTQ+ people and to look beyond our own doors in supporting the wider LGBTQ+ community.
-We’ve had two interest meetings behind the scenes in order to test the waters of reviving this ministry, and a team has emerged!
-So far, the team has used the ucc’s ona Coalition (https://openandaffirming.org/ona/)resources to evaluate where Little River stands at present in terms of ona activities and identity, and we have begun to research areas where we might improve and take action at Little River.
-Deacons have agreed to sponsor the team, and Church Council has approved such sponsorship.
-The ministry will work independently but will receive support and funding from Deacons.
+We are now providing community events for LGBTQ+ people and are look beyond our own doors in supporting the wider LGBTQ+ community.
+We have used the UCC’s ONA Coalition (https://openandaffirming.org/ona/)resources to evaluate where Little River stands at present in terms of ONA activities and identity, and we have begun to research areas where we might improve and take action at Little River.